mozartspa/mobx-form/website/docs/api/useForm.md

 resetField(field: string, value?: any): void
 ```

-Calling it without the second argument will reset the value of the field to the initial value.
+Resets the value of the field to the initial value.
 If you pass a value as second argument, that value will be used as initial value.

 ---